sus-tainer/sus-tainer.github.io/index.md

 * "I like the idea behind the app's functionality.
 I think that having a QR code scanner for containers is pretty neat.
 However, it is a little buggy at times.
 I'm also not sure how reliable connection to the web app will be for outside events." - **_UH Math major student_**

+* "One critique i have is their FAQ boxes could be bigger so its like one of the first things you read especially to know what the QR code is for.
+But other than that their site is simple to use and does what it needs to. " - **_Anonymous_**

 * "The interface has a very simple design and layout." - **_UH Medical student_**

 * "I found the options for a vendor or admin to be more interesting, though it was quite limited in terms of what I can as a user.
 In general, I think it's neat to have an app that is intended and usable towards different types of audiences." - **_Former UH student_**